ramganez/fleetboard/README.md

 $ cd frontend
 $ npm start
 ```
-and then browse to http://localhost:3000.
+and then browse to http://localhost:3000 use Merchant-ID - 'YVTE9ROHBUDVIB8' to login.